nginxinc/ansible-role-nginx/README.md

     # Default is 'opensource'.
     type: opensource

+    # Specify source respository for NGINX Open Source.
+    # Options are 'nginx_repository' or 'os_repository'.
+    # Default is nginx_repository.
+    install_from: nginx_repository

     # Specify which branch of NGINX Open Source you want to install.
     # Options are 'mainline' or 'stable'.
+    # Only works if 'install_from' is set to 'nginx_repository'.
     # Default is mainline.
     branch: mainline

-    # Install nginscript, perl, waf (NGINX Plus only), geoip, image-filter, rtmp and/or xslt modules.
+    # Install NGINX JavaScript, Perl, ModSecurity WAF (NGINX Plus only), GeoIP, Image-Filter, RTMP Media Streaming, and/or XSLT modules.
     # Default is false.
     modules:
       njs: false